 US Rep. Sheila Jackson Lee and state Sen. John Whitmire lead crowded field in Houston mayor's race

-Jackson Lee and Whitmire have dominated an open mayoral race that drew 17 candidates to the ballot and one write-in candidate — and has been focused on issues of crime, crumbling infrastructure and potential budget shortfalls.
+Jackson Lee and Whitmire have dominated an open mayoral race that drew 17 candidates to the ballot and one write-in candidate, and that has been focused on issues of crime, crumbling infrastructure and potential budget shortfalls.

 If elected, Jackson Lee would be Houston’s first Black female mayor.
 Since 1995, she has represented Houston in Congress.
-Whitmire has spent five decades in the Texas Legislature, where he has helped drive tough-on-crime policies while also casting himself as a reformer.
+Whitmire has spent five decades in the Texas Legislature, where he has helped drive policies that were tough on crime while casting himself as a reformer.

 If no candidate manages to get more than half of the vote on Tuesday, the top two will head to a runoff, which would be held Dec.
 9.